About

 • Creative direction

-I shape concepts for exhibitions, learning experiences, and educational tools.
+I shape concepts for exhibitions, digital experiences, and educational tools.
 I guide the creative process from the first idea to final delivery, with a focus on curiosity and play.

 • Art direction